Caching Expensive Queries with MATERIALIZED VIEWs

 (0 rows)

 While this query certainly works, it is error-prone to type repeatedly and may also be too slow for your needs.
-The easiest way to circumnavigate both of these problems is a MATERIALIZED VIEW.
+A MATERIALIZED VIEW is the easiest way to circumnavigate both problems.

 postgres=# CREATE MATERIALIZED VIEW customers_with_revenue AS